suncoast-devs/handbook/curriculum/fundamentals/javascript/lectures/day-01.md

       -> "Gavin favoriteNumber is 84 or 14"
       ```

-### Events

-- what is an event
-- listening for events
-- attaching code to events

 ### What is the DOM (Document Object Model)
 (approx 00:45:00)
 - DOM: Browser's representation of your webpage in memory